brisbanemakerspace/bms-wiki/policies/communityrules.md

 Anything that is left on site unattended, is done so at your own risk.
 If you choose to leave anything on-site under this policy, you must label it with your name and mobile number.
 Brisbane Makerspace takes no responsibility for anything that may happen to your belongings or personal projects.

-Any personal belongings or member projects found to be in breach of this policy may be disposed of without warning, so please make sure you understand this policy.
+Any personal belongings or member projects found to be in breach of this policy may be disposed of after 7 days of being in breach.
+However, a good faith effort to contact the owner must be made before belongings can be disposed of.

 ## Guests
 Outside of our publically advertised events, access is only available to paid up members and their guests.